jngaravitoc/poles_in_cosmos/docs/peer-review/response_2.md

 We have updated all the analysis in the paper and constrained it to 50-150 kpc to be closer to what is expected in cosmological simulations.
 We updated Figures:
 5-9 in the main text.
-We adjust the texts accordingly.
-In Figure 7 we decided to also leave the lines corresponding to 50-300 kpc to compare how much the results change.
+We adjust the texts accordingly as highlighted in red.
+In Figure 5 the changes are mainly in the density of poles, however, the distribution of poles is still consistent with that from 50-300 kpc.
+This is because there are not that many DM particles in the outer halo.
+This is quantified further in Figure 6 where the angular correlation function shows how the main changes occur at the pericentric passages of the satellite.
+The main changes are that before in m12b (left panel) the correlation is higher at lower angular scales (<20 degrees), this was not the case when we were looking at distances beyond 150 kpc.
+Yet, the quantitavley the enhacement in the correlation function are similar to the 300 kpc case as shown in Figure 7.
+The main changes we found where in Figure 8 where the mean of the orbital poles change, but the overall trend is similar.
+The main difference is in the mean of the longitudinal orbital poles now reaches the maximum at the first pericenter.

 > 2) Regarding the comparison to observed satellites, the results of Pawlowski et